-Lyon Phillipowski – A lawman and gunfighter who was involved in a shoot-out with a store clerk in Lincoln County, New Mexico on October 21, 1874.
+Lyon Phillipowski – A lawman and gunfighter involved in a shoot-out with a store clerk in Lincoln County, New Mexico, on October 21, 1874.

 Tom Pickett (1858-1934) – An outlaw and lawman, Pickett rustled cattle with Billy the Kid and was captured with the more famous outlaw on December 23, 1880.
-He later served as a U.S. Deputy Marshal and died on May 14, 1934, in Arizona.
+He later served as a U.S. Deputy Marshal and died in Arizona on May 14, 1934.

-John Pierce (18??-1896) – John and brother, George, robbed and murdered their traveling companion, William Vandever, as they rode through the Cherokee Nation in November, 1894.
-Found with Vandever’s horses, mules and wagon, they were arrested.
+John Pierce (18??-1896) – John and his brother, George, robbed and murdered their traveling companion, William Vandever, as they rode through the Cherokee Nation in November 1894.
+Found with Vandever’s horses, mules, and wagon, they were arrested.
 Tried and convicted at Fort Smith, Arkansas, both were hanged on April 30, 1896.

 Red Pipkin – An outlaw, he rode with Bronco Bill Walters.

 Charles Pitts – On September 7, 1876, the James-Younger Gang attempted to rob the First National Bank of Northfield, Minnesota.
-Among the outlaws were the James Brothers, the three Younger Brothers, and two more Quantrill veterans, including Clell Miller and Charlie Pitts.
+Among the outlaws were the James Brothers, the three Younger Brothers, and two more Quantrill veterans, including Clell Miller and Bill Chadwell.
 The attempted robbery was to be the demise of the infamous James-Younger Gang and the death of Charley Pitts.
-When ordered to open the safe, bank cashier, Heyman, refused to do so and ducked down.
+When ordered to open the safe, bank cashier Heyman refused to do so and ducked down.
 Angered, Jesse put a pistol to his head and shot him.
-The shot was heard beyond the bank and when the bank alarm began to go off the Northfield citizens opened fire upon the gang.
+The shot was heard beyond the bank, and when the bank alarm began to go off, the Northfield citizens opened fire upon the gang.
 Charley Pitts and Bill Chadwell were killed.
-Cole, Jim and Bob Younger were badly wounded but managed to escape.
-However, they were captured just one week later, just east of Mankato.
+Cole, Jim, and Bob Younger were severely wounded but escaped.
+However, they were captured just one week later, east of Mankato.
 The Younger Brothers were sentenced to life terms in prison.
-Frank and Jesse escaped back to Missouri, unharmed.
+Frank and Jesse escaped back to Missouri unharmed.